MisterSpoc/Oscilloscope-Project/README.md

 # Goals of project:
  Design an easy to use basic oscilloscope with data manipulation functions and graphing baked into basic functionality

+# IMPORTANT DATA NOTE

+	In order for this program to work, data taken in by pyserial must be of the same format as the file in oscilloscope_output_example.txt .
+Verify your data is input in this same format, or none of this code will work!

 # Necessary Libraries for functionality

 # Pyserial